Obtained Appellate Reversal in Property Development Case.Internal - Law Office of William Markham, P.C.

 We appealed from these rulings, as did one of the defendants.
 After reviewing the briefs, the Court of Appeal invited the parties to submit supplemental briefs on key issues of fact and law that principally concerned the fiduciary duties that a member-manager of an LLC owes to its other members.

-Our efforts in this appeal proved successful.
-By its decision, the Court of Appeal reinstated all of the vacated jury verdicts and reversed the judgment accordingly.
-The Court of Appeal also dismissed the defendant’s cross-appeal, awarded costs of appeal to our client, and remanded the case to the Superior Court for a trial on the amount of punitive damages that each defendant must pay.
-It was a virtually unqualified victory for our client, for whom we also recovered a favorable allocation of the derivative damages and a large fee award during post-trial proceedings.
+Our appeal was successful on virtually all grounds, and we defeated the appealing defendant’s cross-appeal: the Court of Appeal reinstated all of the vacated jury verdicts in favor of our client, reversed the judgment accordingly, and dismissed the cross-appeal.
+The Court of Appeal also awarded costs of appeal to our client and remanded the case to the Superior Court for a trial on the amount of punitive damages that each defendant must pay.
+It was a virtually unqualified victory for our client, for whom we also recovered a highly favorable allocation of derivative damages, as well as a large fee award during post-trial proceedings.
+The case was originally tried by the late Daral Mazzarella, who passed away shortly after the trial.

 Case NameWardak v.
 WLOW Partners, LLC et al. (Cal.
 App.
 2024, Case No. G061606).
+The Court of Appeal’s Decision: Opinion.
+Our Appellate Submissions: Appellant’s Opening BriefAppellant’s Reply Brief, and Appellant’s Supplemental Letter Brief.